 By now, it was nearly 5:00 p.m., and Pleasonton had seen enough.
 He ordered his men to withdraw, and they did, slowly and in an orderly fashion, fighting as they fell back.
 Stuart was perfectly happy to let them go.
 Both sides suffered significant casualties in a battle that had lasted 13 long hours.
 The Yankee troopers had given as well as they had gotten, and if the Confederates needed proof that the tide had turned, Brandy Station amply provided the evidence.
 At the end of the day, Stuart’s troopers held the field.
 They had prevented Pleasonton’s men from achieving any of their objectives, and they had survived the unpleasant surprise delivered by the Federal horsemen.
 The great Battle of Brandy Station was over.

-The Civil War Trust is currently working to preserve Fleetwood Hill at Brandy Station.
+The Civil War Trust is currently working to preserve part of Fleetwood Hill at Brandy Station.
 Help Save Brandy Station »